 Prestigious Universities: 85th in the Employer Activity rank and 17th in the Affordability rank, the University of Stuttgart is the best in Stuttgart.
 With its interdisciplinary integration of engineering, natural, cultural and social sciences, the University of Stuttgart is highly accredited in top-flight disciplinary research.
-University of Hohenheim and Stuttgart Media University are also considered best universities in Stuttgart.
+The University of Hohenheim and Stuttgart Media University is also considered best universities in Stuttgart.

 Scholarships: The German Academic Exchange Service (DAAD) has a range of scholarships.

 Please check out our exclusive list of the top universities in Germany with the top subjects, according to the QS World University Rankings by Subject 2020: